grishmapalkar/grishmapalkar.github.io/README.md

 Extensive numerical experiments on challenging PDE systems—including those exhibiting stiff and chaotic behavior—demonstrated the method's superior performance in terms of **accuracy, stability, and efficiency**.

-### Completed
-#### Project 1:
-##### Achievement:
-The method achieved simulations 10^3 times faster than traditional methods and 10 times faster than comparable ROMs, with 99.99% accuracy and enhanced stability.
-The model demonstrates robustness in small singular value scenarios, adaptability to rank changes, and high parallelizability, ensuring computational efficiency and minimal intrusion.

-##### Project discription:
-Time-dependent basis reduced-order models (TDB ROMs) have successfully been used for approximating the solution to nonlinear stochastic partial differential equations (PDEs).
-For many practical problems of interest, discretizing these PDEs results in massive matrix differential equations (MDEs) that are too expensive to solve using conventional methods.
-While TDB ROMs have the potential to significantly reduce this computational burden, they still suffer from the following challenges: (i) inefficient for general nonlinearities, (ii) intrusive implementation, (iii) ill-conditioned in the presence of small singular values and (iv) error accumulation due to fixed rank.
-To this end, we present a scalable method for solving TDB ROMs that is computationally efficient, minimally intrusive, robust in the presence of small singular values, rank-adaptive and highly parallelizable.
-These favourable properties are achieved via oblique projections that require evaluating the MDE at a small number of rows and columns.
-The columns and rows are selected using the discrete empirical interpolation method (DEIM), which yields near-optimal matrix low-rank approximations.
-We show that the proposed algorithm is equivalent to a CUR matrix decomposition.
-Numerical results demonstrate the accuracy, efficiency and robustness of the new method for a diverse set of problems.

-#### Project 2:
+#### **Project 2: Geometric Oversampling for Enhanced ROM Accuracy**
-##### Achievement:
+**Achievement:**
-I explore the geometric foundations of Reduced Order Modeling (ROM) through the lens of Riemannian manifold theory to identify key sources of error in existing state-of-the-art ROM techniques.
-This investigation leads to the development of a novel oversampling strategy designed to capture a wider range of data variability, thereby improving model accuracy while significantly reducing computational cost.
-The proposed oversampling method, seamlessly integrated into the ROM framework, demonstrates a tenfold reduction in computational expense compared to conventional approaches.
-I validate its performance on a range of challenging problems, including highly nonlinear and stiff systems discretized on finite element meshes—scenarios in which traditional ROM techniques often incur costs comparable to full-order models.
+Investigated geometric sources of error in modern ROMs using **Riemannian manifold theory**, leading to a **novel oversampling strategy** that improves model accuracy while reducing computational costs by an order of magnitude compared to conventional sampling.
+The technique was validated on nonlinear, stiff systems on finite element meshes, where traditional ROMs often fail to outperform full-order models.

-#### Project 3:
+#### **Project 3: Seizure Prediction via Cortical Wave Modeling**
-##### Achievement:
-Seizure prediction and analysis: I built a one-dimensional spiking neuronal network to explore how waves move through and are controlled in the brain.
-This work helped reveal how sensitive cortical networks are to different types of stimuli.
-I also created and studied a simplified model of synaptic activity to understand its stability and how it can shift into unhealthy, seizure-like states.
-Through detailed analysis of how spatial and temporal inhibition works, I showed how wave propagation in the brain can suddenly break down, offering new insights into the mechanisms behind seizures.

-##### Project discription:
-Propagating waves of activity can be evoked and can occur spontaneously in vivo and in vitro in cerebral cortex.
-These waves are thought to be instrumental in the propagation of information across cortical regions and as a means to modulate the sensitivity of neurons to subsequent stimuli.
-In normal tissue, the waves are sparse and tightly controlled by inhibition and other negative feedback processes.
-However, alterations of this balance between excitation and inhibition can lead to pathological behavior such as seizure-type dynamics (with low inhibition) or failure to propagate (with high inhibition).
-We develop a spiking one-dimensional network of neurons to explore the reliability and control of evoked waves and compare this to a cortical slice preparation where the excitability can be pharmacologically manipulated.
-We show that the waves enhance sensitivity of the cortical network to stimuli in specific spatial and temporal ways.
-To gain further insight into the mechanisms of propagation and transitions to pathological behavior, we derive a mean-field model for the synaptic activity.
-We analyze the mean-field model and a piece-wise constant approximation of it and study the stability of the propagating waves as spatial and temporal properties of the inhibition are altered.
-We show that that the transition to seizure-like activity is gradual but that the loss of propagation is abrupt and can occur via either the loss of existence of the wave or through a loss of stability leading to complex patterns of propagation.

-#### Project 4: Fifth Year Thesis Project under the supervision of Dr. Sanjay Kumar Singh at the IISER-Bhopal(May 2016 - May 2017)
-The objective of my project was to study Vector Bundles over Compact Riemann Surfaces.
-The goal was to study vector bundles and prove a theorem of Andre Weils .
-We constructed a vector bundle associated to the representation of the fundamental group of a compact Riemann surface and saw that the vector bundle is an indecomposable degree zero vector bundle.
-Now, there is a natural question that comes to mind: " Characterize those degree zero vector bundles that come from representations".
-Andre Weil’s theorem gives an answer to this question.
+**Achievement:**
+Built a 1D spiking neural network model to explore **wave propagation in the brain**, uncovering mechanisms by which inhibitory control shapes cortical sensitivity.
+Developed a reduced synaptic activity model to study the **stability of healthy vs. seizure-like dynamics**, showing that loss of wave propagation can occur abruptly, providing insights into epileptic transitions.

+**Description:**
+Cortical waves play a critical role in information transfer and neural responsiveness.
+We simulated these waves using a spiking neuronal network and validated our findings with cortical slice experiments.
+A mean-field model of synaptic activity was derived to explore transitions from normal to pathological states, demonstrating how spatial and temporal inhibition governs the stability and existence of wavefronts.

+#### **Project 4: Fifth-Year Thesis – Vector Bundles over Riemann Surfaces (IISER Bhopal)**
+Under the supervision of Dr. Sanjay Kumar Singh, this project focused on vector bundles over compact Riemann surfaces, culminating in a proof of **André Weil’s theorem**.
+The work involved constructing vector bundles from fundamental group representations and characterizing those of **degree zero** that originate from such representations.

-### Ongoing
+### **Ongoing Projects**

-##### Project 1:
+#### **Project 1: Domain Decomposition for Transport-Dominated Systems**
-Developed a novel domain decomposition method tailored for transport-dominated problems, achieving a 12-fold reduction in simulation data size and substantially lowering computational time.
-The approach naturally supports parallelization by enabling concurrent solutions of subdomains across multiple processors or computational nodes, making it highly efficient for large-scale simulations.
+Developed a novel **domain decomposition** strategy tailored for transport-dominated phenomena like convection and shock waves.
+Achieved a **12× reduction** in data size and significantly decreased computational time.
+The method supports **parallel computing** by independently solving subdomains, enhancing scalability and efficiency in large-scale simulations.

-##### Project 2:
-Parametric Optimization Using TDB-CUR: In collaboration with a colleague from the University of Waterloo, we are applying TDB-CUR to large-scale parametric optimization problems, guided by a Master's student.
-This project aims to leverage low-rank modeling to accelerate optimization under uncertainty.
+#### **Project 2: Parametric Optimization Using TDB-CUR**
+In collaboration with a colleague from the University of Waterloo and guided by a Master's student, this project applies the **TDB-CUR** framework to accelerate **parametric optimization under uncertainty**.
+The aim is to efficiently navigate large parameter spaces using low-rank surrogates for complex systems.

 #### Technical Skills: Matlab, Python, C++, Julia, Fortran, R, SQL, Latex, XPPAUT